 Our Judo dojo was founded by Sensei John Anderson in the 1950s and is the oldest dojo on the East Coast.
 In May 2010 the school was moved to a much larger, more modern facility with competition-quality mats.

-Sensei John T. Anderson is, a Shichidan (7th Degree Black Belt) in the sport of Judo.
-He has been studying Judo since 1946 while stationed in Honolulu, Hawaii with the Navy.
+The Late Sensei John T. Anderson was, a Shichidan (7th Degree Black Belt) in the sport of Judo.
+He studied Judo since 1946 while stationed in Honolulu, Hawaii with the Navy.
 As a pugnacious competitor, Sensei gained many inspiring achievements such as: a 12 time U.S. National Masters Champion, a 5 time A.A.U.
 East Coast Champion, a 4 time East Coast Masters Champion, and a 10 time A.A.U.
 Maryland State Champion.
 Through out his Judo career, he has studied under many Senseis including Takehiko Ishikawa, Donn Draeger, Kenzo Uyeno and Lanny Miyamoto.